observablehq/framework/examples/loader-elasticsearch/src/index.md

 Inputs.table(logs)
 ```

-Lastly, we can pass the table to `Plot.plot` to make a line chart.
+Lastly, we can pass the table to Observable Plot to make a line chart.

 ```js echo
 Plot.plot({